Cheng57/Cheng57/README.md

-- 👋 Hi, I’m @Cheng57
+- 👋 Hi, I’m Cheng Wu
-- 👀 I’m interested in Calithenics/Running/Hiking/Climbing/Yoga
-- 🌱 I’m currently learning Java/C#/JavaScript
+- 🧑‍💻 I’m a Software Developer
-- 💞️ I’m looking to collaborate on Web/Mobile applications
+- 🌱 I’m looking to collaborate on software applications
 - 📫 How to reach me cwu57cn@gmail.com

 <!---